 Financial instruments, which potentially subject Federal-Mogul to concentrations of credit risk, consist primarily of accounts receivable and cash investments.
 Federal-Mogul's customer base includes virtually every significant global light and commercial vehicle manufacturer and a large number of distributors, installers and retailers of automotive aftermarket parts.
 Federal-Mogul's credit evaluation process and the geographical dispersion of sales transactions help to mitigate credit risk concentration.
-No individual customer accounted for more than 6% of Federal-Mogul's direct sales during the six months ended June 30, 2015.
-Federal-Mogul had one Motorparts customers that accounted for 11% of its net accounts receivable balance as of June 30, 2015.
+Federal-Mogul had one Motorparts customers that accounted for 12% of its net accounts receivable balance as of September 30, 2015.
 Federal-Mogul requires placement of cash in financial institutions evaluated as highly creditworthy.